Gopaldi Nazrul Islam Babu College: History

 Since its founding in 2010, Gopaldi Nazrul Islam Babu College is providing education to its intermediate students.
-This college was founded by the local M.P.
+This college was founded by the local M.P(former).
 Before the founding of GNIBC, all the local students of Gopaldi and other nearest villages had to travel a long distance to attend college.

 Accommodation and transportation

 Accommodation for students from far away is available at Gopaldi Nazrul Islam Babu College which is directly managed under the college authority.
 Hostel buildings have modern structure with good interior and attached bathroom.
 Students can order different meal per day as he wants to eat.
 TV, daily newspaper, CCTV security system & security guards are available at hostel.
 Hostels are situated inside college campus.
 Currently 100 students are staying at college hostel.

-A full-fledged Transport department functions in the college with buses to provide transport facility to students and staff from various places.
-This service is offered ensuring a hassle-free and safe transportation and the number of buses will be increased corresponding to the increase in the intake of students.
+A Transport department functions in the college with buses to provide transport facility to students and staff from various places.

 Location

 Nazrul Islam Babu College(GNIBC) is situated at 90°42'east longitude and 23°48' north latitude in Gopaldi, Araihazar Upazila, Narayanganj District, in the capital of Dhaka.